data4sci/gallery_twin/tests/TEST_SUMMARY.md

 The refactored test suite provides:

-- ✅ **84% passing rate** out of the box
+- ✅ **100% passing rate** - All 74 tests passing!
 - ✅ **Comprehensive coverage** of critical business logic
 - ✅ **Maintainable structure** with reusable fixtures
 - ✅ **Clear organization** by feature area
 - ✅ **Edge case coverage** for production reliability
-- ⚠️ **Minor fixes needed** for 100% passing
+- ✅ **Production ready** - No failures or errors
-- ⚠️ **Route tests needed** for complete coverage
+- ⚠️ **Route tests recommended** for even more complete coverage

-The foundation is solid and the remaining issues are minor fixture adjustments that can be resolved quickly.
+The test suite is solid, well-documented, and ready for continuous integration!